HealthSage-AI/healthsage-ai-llm/README.md

 Contributions are welcome in any form!
 Please open an issue or a pull request.

 ## Validation

-A validation report for our latest model is available here: TODO.

 The current version of the Note-to-FHIR model is for testing and development purposes only.
 Its not validated for clinical use.

 ## Future updates